Excellence Grants

 English, French, Spanish > Italian

 Francesca Cosi and Alessandra Repossi have been co-translating a quattro mani for seventeen years, rendering prose, poetry and non-fiction from English, French and Spanish into Italian.
 They are the Italian translators of a number of renowned Anglophone writers, including Virginia Woolf, John Steinbeck, Jack London, Mark Twain, George Orwell and Charles Baxter.
 Alessandra Repossi and Francesca Cosi also regularly run seminars for emerging and beginning translators.
 They have been granted the Max Geilinger Excellence Grant 2023 to work on the English writer H.G.
-Wells’s nine short stories as yet unpublished in Italian, including ‘The Queer Story of Brownlow’s Newspaper’, The Thing in no. 7’, and ‘A Vision of the Past’.
-They will be working on their translation project together at Translation House Looren in June.
+Wells’s nine short stories as yet unpublished in Italian, including ‘The Queer Story of Brownlow’s Newspaper’, ‘The Thing in no. 7’, and ‘A Vision of the Past’.
+They are working on their translation project together at Translation House Looren in June.

 Christine Hengevoss, Bitter, Germany